lynxbat/claude-outlook-mcp/feature_request.md

 ---

-## Bug 4: Multiple CC Addresses Malformed
+## Multiple CC Addresses Malformed

-**FIXED:** Extracted `parseRecipients()` helper to properly parse comma-separated addresses into individual recipients.
+**STATUS: FIXED** - Extracted `parseRecipients()` helper to properly parse comma-separated addresses into individual recipients.
 Applied to TO, CC, and BCC fields in all operations.

 ### Problem
 When specifying multiple CC addresses, they are wrapped in a single set of angle brackets as one entity, rather than being parsed as separate recipients.